maxkulish/go-optimization-guide/docs/01-common-patterns/lazy-init.md

 ## When to Choose Lazy Initialization

-- When resource initialization is costly or involves I/O
+- When resource initialization is costly or involves I/O. Delaying construction avoids paying the cost of setup—like opening files, querying databases, or loading large structures—unless it’s actually needed.
-- To improve startup performance and memory efficiency
+- To improve startup performance and memory efficiency.
+Deferring work until first use allows your application to start faster and avoid allocating memory for resources that may never be used.
-- When not all resources are needed immediately or at all during runtime
+- When not all resources are needed immediately or at all during runtime.
+Lazy initialization helps you avoid initializing fields or services that only apply in specific code paths.
-- To guarantee a block of code executes exactly once despite repeated calls
+- To guarantee a block of code executes exactly once despite repeated calls.
+Using tools like `sync.Once` ensures thread-safe, one-time setup in concurrent environments.